GALA ELECTIVES

 Are 7th Period Electives for the entire year?: Yes, 7th period electives are for the entire year.
 Please select carefully.

 I heard my incoming 6th grader will have an elective wheel.
 Do we get a choice for that?: No. The elective wheel for 6th graders only is fixed - 4 classes that rotate every 10 weeks.
-For the 2022-2023, they are Horticulture, Introduction to Computer Science, Wellness, and World Cultures.
+For the 2023-2024, they are Aerospace, Creative Writing, Introduction to Computer Science, and World Cultures.

 Does my daughter have to attend 7th period electives?
 Can she leave after 6th period?: No. The 7th period elective is a graded, academic course that will appear on your transcript.